Atte-A/Atte-A/README.md

 ---

 #### ☎️ **PhoneBook**
-> React • Node.js • Express • Git • MongoDB
+> React • Node.js • Express • MongoDB

 - Implemented a REST API with full CRUD operations for managing contacts
 - Built and deployed backend service with database integration